-To see the Properties pane, on the View tab, in the Show/Hide group, click Properties.
+To see the Properties pane, on the View tab, in the Show/Hide group, select Properties.

 In Report Builder, you can change the properties for report items several ways:

-By clicking buttons and lists on the ribbon.
+By selecting buttons and lists on the ribbon.

 By changing settings within dialog boxes.